PCI configuration space: Bus enumeration

 When a read to a specified B/D/F combination for the vendor ID register succeeds, the system firmware or operating system knows that it exists; it writes all ones to its BARs and reads back the device's requested memory size in an encoded form.
 The design implies that all address space sizes are a power of two and are naturally aligned.

 At this point, the BIOS or operating system will program the memory-mapped addresses and I/O port addresses into the device's BAR configuration registers.
 These addresses stay valid as long as the system remains turned on.
 Upon power-off, these settings are lost and the procedure is repeated next time the system is powered back on.
-BIOS or operating system will also program some other registers of the PCI configuration space for each PCI device, e.g. interrupt request.
+The BIOS or operating system will also program some other registers of the PCI configuration space for each PCI device, e.g. interrupt request.
 Since this entire process is fully automated, the user is spared the task of configuring any newly added hardware manually by changing DIP switches on the cards themselves.
 This automatic device discovery and address space assignment is how plug and play is implemented.

 If a PCI-to-PCI bridge is found, the system must assign the secondary PCI bus beyond the bridge a bus number other than zero, and then enumerate the devices on that secondary bus.
 If more PCI bridges are found, the discovery continues recursively until all possible domain/bus/device combinations are scanned.